NatalieHajduga/learn_python/index.md

 nav_order: 1
 has_children: true
 ---

-# Navigation
-# Python For Noobs

-Write some stuff about python here

 # [header1](header1.md)
 ## [header1](header1.md)
 ### [header1](header1.md)

+# Home

+## What is python?

+Write some stuff about python here

 ## How to download and install Python